Lectionary Bible Studies and Sermons

 The passage

 v9.
 John sees the Great Multitude standing before the throne of God.
 They are wearing white robes and holding palm branches.
-This is probably a victory image.
-The victory, in Christ, is won.
-So, the whole church, all believers, the redeemed, stand before the throne dressed as a victorious people.
+This is probably a victory image; the victory, in Christ, is won.
+So, the whole church, all believers, the redeemed, stand before the throne dressed as a victorious throng.

 v10.
 The shout of the redeemed identifies the one who has secured for them this place of honour.

 v11-12.
-The angels respond to the shout of the redeemed by falling before the Lord, saying "Amen" and ascribing seven attributes to God.
+The angels respond to the shout of the redeemed by falling before the Lord, crying out "Amen" and ascribing seven attributes to God.

 v13.
 John is now prompted by one of the elders to question "who are they", this "great multitude"?

 v14.
 A twofold answer is given: i] They are those who "have come (and are coming) out of the great tribulation."
-This tribulation is not just the last great tribulation when evil is fully revealed, rather it includes the past and present tribulation of the church, constantly facing the struggle of good against evil.
+This tribulation is not just the last great tribulation when evil is fully revealed, rather it includes the past and present tribulation of the church as it constantly facing its struggle against evil.
 Evil is seemingly the master, but in fact, God is the master, exercising his reign through the suffering community of Christ; ii] They are those who have been redeemed, perfected in Christ, justified on the basis of his death and resurrection.

 v15.
 The situation and role of the redeemed in the heavenlies is now described.
-The place is described as a temple, but as there is no temple we can best understand it as the sanctuary or dwelling-place of God.
+The place is described as a temple, in the sense of being the sanctuary or dwelling-place of God.
 In this place the redeemed have access and thus must serve as priests providing access for others.
 This is possibly what is meant by serving God in the sanctuary.
 The description is certainly not one of static inactivity.
 The "tent over them" illustrates the all-protecting presence of God.

 v16.
 The situation is described in the most beautiful of terms.
 First, a list of negatives gives us an idea of the fulfillment we can expect in the age to come.
 Does this mean that in the eternal kingdom we will face no times of trouble, that we will be at complete rest and in complete peace?
 This may well be so, but the descriptives may also reveal to us that we will no longer be at the mercy of our fleshly nature, nor will our material environment slowly break us.
-We will no longer be at the mercy of our fleshly limitations, nor the onward rush of circumstance.
+In the age to come God's people will no longer be at the mercy of their fleshly limitations, nor the onward rush of circumstance.

 v17.
 On the positive side, Jesus will guide us into the very presence of the Lord God, satisfying us fully with his divine presence and supporting us in our every need.